 Bags packed for your next adventure?
 All you’re lacking is the best travel camera for your buck.
-The ideal travel camera fuses lightweight, durability and is packed with features.
-No one wants to haul around an entirely separate bag for lenses and camera bodies for a family vacation.
+The best travel cameras fuse lightweight with durability and plenty of features.
+No one wants to haul around a separate bag for lenses and camera bodies for a family vacation.
 Unless you’re me and are completely obsessed with camera gear.

 Some will think you have a camera in your pocket.
 Your smartphone.
 That’s true but stick with it for the selfies and quick pictures you’ll take on your travels.
 For better image quality, you can’t go wrong with a dedicated camera – be it a point-and-shoot, mirrorless or DSLR.